 Conclusion

-A blood sugar–friendly diet is not a “diet.”
-But a balanced and moderate diet.
-When you consume whole, nutrient-dense foods and a healthy diet, your body needs to manage glucose.
+A blood sugar–friendly diet is not a “diet”.
+But a balanced and moderate diet is.
+When you consume whole, nutrient-dense foods and a healthy diet, your body needs to manage blood glucose levels.
 Keep in mind that little adjustments can make all the difference and a blast of vibrant health.

 FAQs